Aditya01jain/Aditya_Jain_21BCY10190/README.md

 ### `/scripts/game.js`

 This JavaScript file contains the game logic, including piece movement, turn management, and board rendering.
 It interacts with the WebSocket server to synchronize game state.

-### `/scripts/websocket.js`

-This JavaScript file handles WebSocket connections and communication with the server.
-It manages events such as player assignment, game updates, and turn changes.

 ## Server-Side